Inference on Individual Treatment Effects in Nonseparable Triangular Models: Asymptotic properties of the FVX estimator

 In this section, we establish two new asymptotic results for the FVX density estimator.
-Theorem \ref{thm:uniform rate} below shows that under seemingly minimal conditions, the FVX estimator has the same uniform rate of convergence as that of the infeasible kernel density estimator that uses true ITEs and attains the optimal uniform rate of convergence.
-Theorem \ref{thm:asymptotic normality} shows that the FVX estimator is asymptotically normal, however, its asymptotic variance is larger than that of the infeasible estimator.
+Theorem \ref{thm:uniform rate} below shows that under seemingly minimal conditions (see Assumptions \ref{assu: DGP1} and \ref{assu: DGP4} ahead), the FVX estimator has the same uniform rate of convergence as that of the infeasible kernel density estimator that uses true ITEs, and attains the optimal uniform rate of convergence (see \citealp{Stone1982}).
+Theorem \ref{thm:asymptotic normality} shows that the FVX estimator is asymptotically normal.
+However, its asymptotic variance is larger than that of the infeasible estimator.
+We show that these results hold under either a deterministic bandwidth or a data-dependent bandwidth that satisfies Assumption \ref{assu:h_hat} below.